ssaryonjr/Todo-List/README.md

 - Once access granted users are allowed to add, delete, edit and track their task that will remain available in their browsers `local storage`.

 ## Lessons Learned
 - The project was straight forward and very easy.
 My biggest hurdle was in the beginning creating the Login component and validating that every criteria was met successfully.
 I spent more time building the login component than I did on the main page.
 Another lesson I learned was managing my time well to get everything done in a feasible time while keeping up with work and other responsibilities.
-I'd say in total I spent about 5-6 hours working on this project and adding finishing touches.
+I'd say in total I spent about 4-5 hours working on this project and adding finishing touches.

 ## Installation:
 1. Clone repository
-2. `pip install request, twilio, schedule`
-3. Create or link your Twilio account and fill in your `account_sid` and `auth_token`
-4. Add in your Twilio number and the targeted number you would like to have the message sent to.
+2. `cd frontend`
+3. `npm start`

 ## Future Optimizations:
-- Create a paid Twilio account
-- Integrate a frontend for users to register their number into a database that will be used for allowing multi-user SMS.
-(Currently twilio's free account only lets you set up one number)
+- If I had more time I would refactor a lot of code.
+My approach is alwayes to get things up and running first and later go back and optimize.

 <h2 align="center">
 More Projects